noahjb/novi_cd_test/instructions/branch0.md

 ### Setting up the Database
 In this section, we will connect to the database and set up a model.
 A model is a constructor function that will return an instance of a specially formatted object that is stored in the database.
 Mongoose is an abstraction layer between the server and the database that makes it easy to model objects using plain Javascript.

-- [ ] Connect to Mongoose
+- [ ] In the `server.js` file, connect to Mongoose:
 - `mongoose.connect('mongodb://localhost/app'); `
-- [ ] Set up a Mongoose Model to define the structure of the ToDo object in the database
+- [ ] Set up a Mongoose Schema and Model to define the structure of the ToDo object in the database
   - [ ] Create a Mongoose Schema:
     - Initialize a variable called toDoSchema and set it equal to a `new mongoose.Schema({...})`
       - Inside of the function call, pass it an object that defines the properties on that model: